One of the simplest, and dare I say, most enjoyable methods of planning your academic year is through monthly themes.

 If you are tempted to purchase theme units because you don’t have time to put things together yourself, this post will show you how you can truly do it successfully.
 It also includes a free planner for you to get it all organized in a jiffy.

-Theme units are especially beneficial for a child with special needs because:
+Theme units are especially beneficial for a disabled or neurodivergent child because:

-And, of course, planning a theme unit can help you, the parent, remain focused throughout the month while keeping an eye out for materials/ideas for future themes you have already planned.
+And, of course, planning a theme unit can help you, the parent or educator, remain focused throughout the month while keeping an eye out for materials/ideas for future themes you have already planned.

 While you can go online to find a theme unit fully pre-packaged, I advise against this for 4 reasons: